MalphasWats/hawk/articles/assembly.markdown

 You can see that I've made a bit of a mess up by the linear regulator IC, which is ok, I'm not planning to populate that part of the circuit.

 Next I placed each component carefully - the 2 that *really* matter are the LED and the MCU - you have to make sure you orient them correctly.
-The MCU has a little dent in the plastic casing next to Pin 1, which goes at the top on our board.
+The MCU has a little spot on the plastic casing next to Pin 1, which goes at the top on our board.
 The LED will have a little symbol on the bottom which shows which way around it goes.

 ![Placed][03]